coreboot/coreboot/Documentation/contributing/project_ideas.md

 ### Mentors
 * Timothy Pearson <tpearson@raptorengineering.com>

-## Support QEMU AArch64
-Having QEMU support for the architectures coreboot can boot helps with some (limited) compatibility testing: While QEMU generally doesn't need much hardware init, any CPU state changes in the boot flow will likely be quite close to reality.

-That could be used as a baseline to ensure that changes to architecture code doesn't entirely break these architectures

-### Requirements
-* coreboot knowledge: Should know the general boot flow in coreboot.
-* other knowledge: This will require knowing how the architecture typically boots, to adapt the coreboot payload interface to be appropriate and, for example, provide a device tree in the platform's typical format.
-* hardware requirements: since QEMU runs practically everywhere and needs no recovery mechanism, these are suitable projects when no special hardware is available.

-### Mentors
-* Patrick Georgi <patrick@georgi.software>

 ## Add Kernel Address Sanitizer functionality to coreboot
 The Kernel Address Sanitizer (KASAN) is a runtime dynamic memory error detector.
 The idea is to check every memory access (variables) for its validity